London 2012 Olympics Lesson Plan (ESL): Upper-Intermediate

 Situation: The IOC has awarded your city the next Olympics.

-You are a political activist.
+Student A: You are a political activist.
 You are strongly against both the Olympics being held in your city and the Olympics themselves.
 Spend two minutes thinking of reasons why: 1) your city shouldn’t host the Olympics (and if you’d like to go further 2) why the Olympics should be canceled permanently).
 You will go first.

-You are pro-Olympics.
+Student B: You are pro-Olympics.
 You are happy your city will host the next games.
 Spend 2 minutes thinking of reasons why the Olympics are a great event for humanity and your city.
 The other student (Student A) will go first.

 Olympics Lesson Plan (ESL): Discussion Questions